yassu/latex-template/readme.markdown

 latex-template
 ================

-This is template for my project by using latex (thesis, report or prezentation).
+This is a template for my project by using latex (thesis, report or presentation).

 What are files in this project?
 ---------------------------------